wp-plugins/ag-custom-admin/readme.txt

 4. Default WP grey colors can be refreshed with any colors that you like!
 There are a lot of Colorizer option which can be use to style text, background, login, widgets, admin menu, top bar, footer and many more!

 == Changelog ==

+= 1.2.7.1 =
+* Removed AGCA script on site pages automaticaly, if user is not logged in
+* Custom WordPress admin title.
+Using custom title templates
+* Added option for removing blog title from top bar
+* Fixed missaligned menu when using custom content types plugins
+* Fixed bug "Save button does not work" caused by unescaped characters in footer text and custom button names
+* Updated AGCA buttons styles

 = 1.2.7 =
 * WordPress 3.5 compatible